barisbatuhan/centrality_project/README.md

 ![GPU Parallel Centrality Measurement Kernel](images/gpu_code.png)

-For simplicity, dist & sigma & delta arrays are shown as they are created for each source vertex again.
+For simplicity, dist, sigma, and delta arrays are shown as they are created for each source vertex again.
 However, in the actual implementation, they are created at once for every single block running at the same time.

+The general algorithm can be summarized in 3 different parts:

+#### BFS

+In order to be freed from the queue structure previously used in the CPU code and to prevent write operations for each thread to the same location, a bottom-up BFS is chosen to be implemented.
+Each thread in the same block corresponds to a node (or group of nodes depending on the size of the graph given) and these nodes’ predecessors having a specific distance level are searched at each depth.
+After finding the predecessors, the sigma and distance values of the nodes are updated regarding the previous distance values of nodes.
+At the end of each loop, the level value is increased and the threads are synchronized.

+#### Calculation of Closeness and Distance 2 Centralities

+After BFS, each of the distance array values is traversed.
+By adding all the distances the closeness centrality value, and by counting nodes having a distance smaller than or equal to 2 the distance 2 centrality value is calculated for the selected source vertex.

+#### Reverse Traverse

+A similar fine-grained approach to BFS is also used for this step.
+Each thread in the same block corresponds to a node (or group of nodes depending on the size of the graph given) and starting from the nodes having the most distance level, delta, and betweenness centrality of the vertices are updated.
+At the end of each loop, the threads are synchronized and the level value is decreased by one until its value becomes zero.

 ## Results & Discussion